 *Certain provinces set minimum wage standards at the county or district level.
 The cities listed in the table are examples and are not exhaustive.

-**Hunan, Zhejiang provinces allow each city to decide which minimum wage level to apply.
+*** Hunan, Zhejiang, and Sichuan provinces allow each city to decide which minimum wage level to apply.
 The cities given as examples are therefore subject to change.

 Minimum wages only tell part of the story of labor costs in China.

-As China’s economy moves up the value chain and transitions to innovation and services, most workers employed by foreign-invested enterprises earn above the minimum wage.
+As China’s economy moves up the value chain and makes the transition to innovation and services, most workers employed by foreign-invested enterprises earn above the minimum wage.

-For example, workers in Shanghai made an average of RMB 9,580 (US$1,475) per month through 2019 – nearly four times the local minimum wage.
+For example, workers in Shanghai made an average of RMB 10,338 (US$1,632) per month through 2020 – nearly four times the local minimum wage.

-Moreover, employer social insurance and housing fund obligations add an additional 37.25 percent to an employee’s salary on average.
+Moreover, employer social insurance and housing fund obligations add around an additional 37 percent to employers’ labor cost on top of the employees’ gross salary.